rishikadas207/Password-Generator/README.md

 # Password-Generator

-Certainly!
-Here's a structured README file for your Random Password Generator project:

-Random Password Generator
 Welcome to the Random Password Generator project!
 This web application is built using HTML, CSS, and JavaScript to generate strong passwords with a combination of uppercase letters, lowercase letters, numbers, and symbols.
 Additionally, it includes a feature to copy the generated password to the clipboard for easy use.

 Features